databrary/policies/definitions.md

 #### Representative of the Institution

-A person authorized to enter into contractual agreements on behalf of an Investigator's Institution.
+A person authorized to enter into contractual agreements on behalf of an *Investigator's* *Institution*.

 #### Minor(s)